GreptimeTeam/community/README.md

 - Tools
 - Ecosystem Integration (such as, PromQL, SQL, Python, Grafana, etc) ...etc.
-Community Relations: provide timely technical and non-technical support to other members in the community by answering their questions; and facilitate new member onboarding, training, etc.
+**Community Relations**: provide timely technical and non-technical support to other members in the community by answering their questions; and facilitate new member onboarding, training, etc.
 Shared Resources: centralized unit to provide functional support to all sub-projects within SIGs.
 It includes technical support, such as Devops, Testing, Quality Assurance (QA) and Architecture Design & Review (ADR); and non-technical support, such as project artifacts, tools, research, operations, knowledge management, meetings, etc.

-## Decision Escalation Path
+### Decision Escalation Path

 PIC

 ## Communications

-Since GreptimeDB is still in its early stages, we have not yet established a governance system comparable to Kubernetes's Community.
-As of now, we are maintaining only one official group on Slack.
+Since GreptimeDB is still in its early stages, as of now, we are maintaining only one official group on Slack.
+Besides the # general channel, we also invite contributors to a private # contributor channel.

 * **Contributor Channel** where developers and contributors communicate through text-based meetings, bi-weekly Office Hours, questionnaires, meetups, etc. We hope this group can promote collaborations and exchange ideas between Greptime's team of developers and contributors who are interested in building an amazing TSDB together!
 The discussion will cover various topics, including: